 The latest Russian weapons - the Su-57 aircraft, the Armata tank, as well as the repaired aircraft carrier Admiral Kuznetsov - have become objects of ridicule for the Western media.
 The Russian liberals are not far behind the mass media of the likely adversary.

 As you know, with respect to Russia and the Russian army in the West, two main positions now dominate.
 The first is demonizing: Russia is portrayed as an authoritarian state with exorbitant imperial ambitions, a battle-worthy army and threatening Europe, and the world as a whole.

 The second - mocking or "debunking": Russia is presented as a poor state, not capable of introducing new technologies, and its army - as armed with an obsolete weapons, incompetent, struck by various vices such as hazing and corruption: "a gas station with a nuclear club."

 By the example of attitudes towards Russian weapons, these two positions are viewed very well.
 While some Western media are intimidating their audience with a continuous increase in the military power of Russia, other media, and among them the Russian-speaking media are especially notable, “debunk the myths” about Russian weapons.
-In 2015, the West was delighted with the photograph of the Armata tank which had stalled right on Red Square.
+In 2015, the West was delighted with the photo of the stalled right on Red Square tank "Armata".
 No less jubilant was the recent Su-57 crash in the Far East in 2019.